 Students may be withdrawn, voluntarily or involuntarily, from any course(s) or program(s) of instruction at Southwest Georgia Technical College.
 Students may withdraw using the online self-withdrawal form.
-All withdrawals must be submitted prior to the Last Withdrawal Date, or they will not be processed.
-The Last Withdrawal Date is published here.
 The Online Withdrawal Form is located here.

 1. Students who fail to attend the first class session will be withdrawn from the course by the instructor.
 The student will be assigned a NS (No-Show).

 2. Students may elect to withdraw from a course during the drop period via Banner Web, or by contacting their Advisor or Student Affairs.